-- 3.B.II.
-The criteria for assessing promotion to the rank of Full Professor are: - a.
-Teaching Effectiveness a sustained record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit).
+6.B.II.
+The criteria for assessing promotion to the rank of Full Professor are:

+- a.
+Teaching Effectiveness a sustained record of successful and effective performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students (as appropriate for the candidate and their academic unit). - b.
-- b.
 Research, Scholarly and/or Creative Work a significant record of sustained and productive research, scholarship, and/or creative achievement as appropriate for the field of expertise, including published work assessed by peer review that has resulted in national and preferably international recognition and high standing in the discipline or field of expertise.
 Success in obtaining external grants, industrial research and development contracts shall also be recognized. - Service to the University, the Profession and Society a significant record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations or the public stature of the University; - d.
-Where there is a significant record of service to the profession and society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities which further the University's mission of service to society, this shall be recognized.

-3.B.III.
-Unit Guidelines for the Application of the Criteria for Promotion to Full Professor
+Where there is a significant record of service to the profession and society, such as extension activities; consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities which further the University's mission of service to society, this shall be recognized. - 6.B.III.
+Only in rare and exceptional cases would long years of valued service to teaching and to the University be expected to constitute sufficient grounds on their own for promotion to Full Professor. - 6.B.IV.
+In the case of applications for promotion to Full Professor, letters from external referees shall be available for consideration at the Faculty and University levels.
+Each candidate for promotion to Full Professor will submit the names and contact information for three external referees to the Dean by July 1 of the year of application.
+The Dean will likewise select the names and gather contact information for three external referees chosen by him/herself.
+Where these referees are academics, they shall hold or have held the rank of Full Professor.
+Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits at the full Professor level must be included.